 Article

-TikTok Algorithm vs Instagram Reels: Key Differences
+TikTok Algorithm vs Instagram Reels Algorithm: The Real Difference

-7 min read
+11 min read

-TikTok Algorithm vs Instagram Reels: Key Differences
+TikTok Algorithm vs Instagram Reels Algorithm: The Real Difference

 TikTok is an "open stage": it hands the microphone to anyone who steps on it for the first time, but throws you off immediately if you do not impress the audience within seconds.
 Instagram Reels is a "private members' club": it ignores you at first and scrutinises your identity and history, but once it trusts you and sees your content as valuable enough to save and share among friends, it places you on a permanent star platform.
-The smart strategy: catch new audiences with TikTok's reach, and retain their loyalty on Instagram.

 The difference between the two platforms is not in format — it is in the philosophy each algorithm was built on:

 This philosophical difference explains every numerical gap you will see throughout this article.
+To understand how TikTok tests each video before distributing it, read how TikTok tests a video.

 The same video with the same quality and hashtags was published on two brand-new accounts (zero followers) simultaneously: